heristop/heristop.github.io/src/content/blog/2026-04-28-carrefour-chatgpt-playground-hmr.md

 ---
-title: "Decoupling UI from protocol: lessons in DX from the Carrefour app inside ChatGPT"
+title: "How we shipped Carrefour inside ChatGPT"
 description: "How a Vite playground with HMR absorbed the instability of OpenAI's Apps SDK and accelerated the development of Carrefour In-App for ChatGPT, the first European retailer to let people shop directly inside ChatGPT."
 pubDate: "2026-04-28"
 image: "/images/posts/2026-04-28-carrefour-chatgpt-playground-hmr/carrefour-chatgpt-banner.png"